APA 7 Job Aid

 According to the evidence: Tutoring improves student test performance. incorrect

-If the close following the colon is a complete sentence, it should be capitalized.
+If the text following the colon is a complete sentence, it should be capitalized.

 An em dash may be used to set off an element that adds to or digresses from the main clause, as in this example: